Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 How To Catch Sheepshead From Shore

 When fishing for sheepshead from the shore, look for artificial reefs, wrecks, rocks, markers, and ledges.
 Usually, in late winter and spring, you will realize that these areas will have sheepshead.
-You can cast your line around these structures and fish for sheepshead.
+You can cast your line around these structures and target sheepshead.
 A regular tackle will work for catching sheepshead from the shore.
-A 6 to 7-foot medium-heavy rod with a 3,000 series reel and a 10# to 15# mono or braided line will work.
+A 6 to 7-foot medium-heavy rod with a 3,000 series reel and a 10# to 15# mono or braided line will work as the right tackle.

 How To Catch Sheepshead From A Pier or Boat